Updated on June 3, 2020

 Folks know I’m biased towards West Coast living due to the weather, diversity, food, culture, and employment opportunities.
-Places like Portland, Seattle, LA, San Jose, and San Francisco are blowing up due to the tech boom.
+Places like Portland, Seattle, LA, San Jose, and San Francisco are doing well due to the tech boom.
+The East Coast is nice, but it’s not the same.
 I did live in Virginia and New York from 1991 – 2001, so I do have perspective.

-Despite all the job opportunities, it turns out the East Coast, the Midwest, and the Southern states dominate the retirement savings leaderboard according to aggregate data collected from Personal Capital’s 850,000+ user base.
-Let’s have a look at the data!
+Despite all the job opportunities, it turns out the East Coast, the Midwest, and the Southern states dominate the retirement savings leaderboard according to aggregate data collected from Personal Capital’s 2 million user base.
+If you don’t know, Personal Capital is a leading digital wealth manager with the best free tools for managing your wealth online today.
+You can sign up for free here.

 It’s surprising, yet not so surprising that residents of Delaware have the most amount of retirement savings.
 Delaware is #7 on the list of most number of millionaires per 1,000 households at 35.
 Meanwhile, Delaware is also one of the most tax friendly states with the following benefits: